alexenge/hu-neuro-pipeline/docs/inputs.md

 Two EEG or EOG channel labels from which to create a new vertical electrooculography (VEOG) channel.
 This virtual channel will then be used during `ocular_correction` (see below; only relevant for independent component analysis [ICA]).
-Can also be `'auto'`, in which case the pipeline will check if it can find two channel labels typically used for VEOG (`['F9', 'F10', 'Afp9', 'Afp10']`).
+Can also be `'auto'`, in which case the pipeline will check if it can find two channel labels typically used for VEOG (`['Fp1', 'FP1', 'Auge_u', 'IO1']`).
-If `None`, don't construct a new VEOG channel.
-This will work only (a) if BESA/MSEC is used instead for `ocular_correction` instead of ICA or (b) if there already is a channel called `VEOG` present in the raw data.
+If `None`, don't construct a new VEOG channel (which is okay if using BESA and/or if a channel named `VEOG` is already present in the raw data).

 | Python examples  | R examples        |
 | ---------------- | ----------------- |